pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 Pod schedulable after allocating the resource elsewhere.
 Therefore each ResourceClaim with delayed allocation is checked whether all of the following conditions apply:
-- allocated (= `ResourceClaimStatus.Allocation` non-nil)
+- allocated
-- not currently in use (= `ResourceClaimStatus.ReservedFor` empty)
+- not currently in use
 - it was the reason why some node could not fit the Pod, as recorded earlier in Filter

-One of the ResourceClaims satisfying these criteria is picked randomly and freeing it is requested by setting the Deallocate field.
-The scheduler then needs to wait for the resource driver to react to that change and free the resource.
+One of the ResourceClaims satisfying these criteria is picked randomly and deallocation is requested by setting the Deallocate field.
+The scheduler then needs to wait for the resource driver to react to that change and deallocate the resource.

 This may make it possible to run the Pod elsewhere.
 If it still doesn't help, deallocation may continue with another